agrawal-prateek/react-shopping-cart/README.md

 ##############################################################################################################
 #
 # This File was made by "PRATEEK AGRAWAL"
-# This project was made by PRATEEK AGRAWAL to submit in 'HACKEREARTH FRONTEND HIRING CHELLANGE (4 days)' on sun, oct 1,2017
+# This project was made by PRATEEK AGRAWAL to submit in 'HACKEREARTH FRONTEND HIRING CHELLANGE' on sun, oct 1,2017
 #
 ##############################################################################################################
 ##############################################################################################################

-# REACT.
-JS MADE BY FACEBOOK

 # REACT SHOPPING CART